-We hope that these important resources will at some point reappear on the DSL website; but in the meantime, ScotLex is making the following material available on this page, for the benefit of researchers worldwide:
+We hope that these important resources will at some point reappear on the DSL website; but in the meantime, ScotLex is making archived copies of the material available here, for the benefit of researchers worldwide:

 List of Named Contributors to the SND (orig.
 1931; republished in DSL1, 2004)

 Preface to DOST by William Craigie (orig.
 1937; republished in DSL1, 2004)